 - a medical student officially enrolled in, or a graduate of, a US medical school leading to the DO degree that is accredited by the American Osteopathic Association (AOA), or

-- a medical student officially enrolled in, or a graduate of, a medical school outside the United States and Canada who meets the eligibility criteria of the ECFMG.
+- a medical student officially enrolled in, or a graduate of, a medical school that is outside the US and Canada, listed in the International Medical Education Directory (IMED), who meets the eligibility criteria of the ECFMG.

-If you are dismissed or withdraw(n) from medical school, you are not eligible for USMLE, even if you are appealing the school’s decision to dismiss you or are otherwise contesting your status.
+IMPORTANT: If you are dismissed or withdraw(n) from medical school, you are not eligible for the USMLE, even if you are appealing the school’s decision to dismiss you or are otherwise contesting your status.

 To be eligible for Step 3, prior to submitting your application, you must:

-- obtain the MD degree (or its equivalent) or the DO degree from an LCME- or AOA- accredited US or Canadian medical school, or from a medical school outside the US and Canada that is listed in the IMED,
+- obtain the MD degree (or its equivalent) or the DO degree from an LCME- or AOA- accredited US or Canadian medical school, or from a medical school outside the US and Canada that is listed in IMED,

 - pass Step 1, Step 2 CK, and Step 2 CS,